 The economics of winter

-In my home state of Wisconsin, the average number of days of ice cover on Madison lakes has decreased by about twenty-nine to thirty-five days over the past 150 years.
+In my home state of Wisconsin, the average number of days of ice cover on Madison lakes has decreased by about 29 to 35 days over the past 150 years.
 Significantly, the longest ice seasons on record are all clustered in the first few years of the record, while most of the shortest seasons fall towards the end of the record.
 Across the United States, winter temperatures have warmed 0.16 degrees Fahrenheit per decade since 1895, and the rate of warming has more than tripled to 0.55 degrees Fahrenheit per decade since 1970.
 The strongest winter warming trends have occurred in the northern half of the United States, where snow plays an important role in the winter season.

-In addition to the information at #MoreSnowDays, it is hoped that the results of a new study commissioned by Protect Our Winters and the Natural Resources Defense Council will help policy makers understand the economic scale and potential impacts that climate change may have for all businesses dependent on winter weather — from snowmobiling, snowboarding, and ice fishing to snowshoeing and skiing — as well as on the other related sectors that count on winter sports tourists, such as restaurants, lodging facilities, gas stations, grocery stores, and bars.
+In addition to the information at #MoreSnowDays, it is hoped that the results of a new study commissioned by Protect Our Winters and the Natural Resources Defense Council will help policy makers understand the economic scale and potential impacts that climate change may have for all businesses dependent on winter weather—from snowmobiling, snowboarding and ice fishing to snowshoeing and skiing—as well as on the other related sectors that count on winter sports tourists, such as restaurants, lodging facilities, gas stations, grocery stores and bars.

 The results of the study show that more than three-quarters of states benefit economically from winter sports.
 More than 140 million Americans make outdoor recreation a priority in their daily lives.
 They generate $646 billion in consumer spending every year.
-The outdoor industry creates 6.1 million direct jobs — 211,900 either directly or indirectly supported by the ski and snowmobile industry.
+The outdoor industry creates 6.1 million direct jobs—211,900 either directly or indirectly supported by the ski and snowmobile industry.
 That’s more than education, construction, or oil and gas.
 Last year, more than 23 million people participated in winter sport activities.
 They added $12.2 billion to the U.S. economy.

 Watch the video at the end of this article.
 It’s obvious that in order to safeguard the hundreds and thousands of livelihoods that depend on a snow-filled season, we must protect winter and tackle climate change.
-We need to have more snow days for the strength of our economy — and the good of our planet.
+We need to have more snow days for the strength of our economy—and the good of our planet.

 Winter travels 2014